matrix-org/synapse/docs/admin_api/user_admin_api.rst

 Parameters:

-- ``password``, optional, if provided, the user's password is updated and all devices are logged out
+- ``password``, optional.
+If provided, the user's password is updated and all devices are logged out

 - ``displayname``, optional, defaults to the value of ``user_id``